esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/05-comparing-agile-methodologies.md

 > > | Change Philosophy   | Teams should not make changes during the sprint | Change can happen at any time |
 > >
 > > NB: Taken from https://www.atlassian.com/agile/kanban/kanban-vs-scrum
 > {: .solution}
 {: .challenge}

-# Scrum and Kanban are both Agile methodologies
-Scrum and Kanban are both Agile methodologies.
-They both provide a set of practical tools that allow you to work according to the Agile manifesto and principles.

-> ## Exercise: Compare Scrum and Kanban with the Agile manifesto principles
-> Pick one or more principles from the [12 principles behind the Agile manifesto](http://agilemanifesto.org/principles.html)
-> that we discussed in episode 2.
-> **Write down how Scrum and Kanban practically implement these principles.**
-> 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
-> 2. Welcome changing requirements, even late in development.
-Agile processes harness change for the customer's competitive advantage.
-> 3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
-> 4. Business people and developers must work together daily throughout the project.
-> 5. Build projects around motivated individuals.
-Give them the environment and support they need, and trust them to get the job done.
-> 6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
-> 7. Working software is the primary measure of progress.
-> 8. Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
-> 9. Continuous attention to technical excellence and good design enhances agility.
-> 10. Simplicity--the art of maximizing the amount of work not done--is essential.
-> 11. The best architectures, requirements, and designs emerge from self-organizing teams.
-> 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
->
-> > ## Solution
-> > Example solution for principle 3: Deliver working software frequently, from a couple of weeks to a couple of months,
-> > with a preference to the shorter timescale.
-> > - **Kanban**: Continuous delivery (release after every finished item)
-> > - **Scrum**: Release after every sprint (for example every 2 weeks)
-> {: .solution}
-{: .challenge}